UummProject/uumm-prototype/support/Broken meritocracy.md

 # Broken meritocracy
+Meritocracy is an old concept.
+It is the idea that decisions should be taken by those better qualified for it.
+While one will find hard to find reasons why it shouldn't be like this, in the real world this is rearly the case.

+This document explores why this mertitocracies fail, and attempts to create a simple framework to easly identify the problems.

+Finaly it suggests how with the new decentralized technologies like blockchains and smart contracts could make significant improvements on the decision making processes.

 # Meritocracy as a base
 All governance systems are a subset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).